Q. Why do you make faces when you drum?

 Q. Why is your drum kit so small?

 A. Two reasons.
 1. I like the challenge of making the most out of what you’ve got.
 It’s hard to get twenty sounds out of one drum and easy to get one sound out of twenty.
 2. I used to have a Neil Peart wrap-around drum kit, but my back started hating me from hauling it and my chiropractor started liking me.
-Plus, who needs all those damn rototoms.
+Plus, who needs all those rototoms.

 Q. Why is your drum kit setup like that?